JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 # <a name="SetDuplicate"></a>SetDuplicate

 Sets the properties of this object by copying the properties of another text paragraph object.
+In this implementation of the class, **SetDuplicate** and **SetDuplicate2** are the same method.

 ```
 FUNCTION CTextPara2.SetDuplicate (BYVAL pPara AS ITextPara2 PTR) AS HRESULT